tolgabirdal/Mitsuba2PointCloudRenderer/README.md

   3. processes the EXR into a jpg file.
   4. iterates for multiple point clouds present in the tensor (.npy)

 It could process both plys and npy.
-The script builds heavily upon [PointFlow renderer](https://github.com/zekunhao1995/PointFlowRenderer).
+The script is heavily inspired by [PointFlow renderer](https://github.com/zekunhao1995/PointFlowRenderer).
 The intermediate EXR/XML files will remain in the folder and has to be removed by the user.

 ## Dependencies